Bobata-constantlyafk/Bobata-constantlyafk/README.md

 - 👋 Hi, I’m @Bobata-constantlyafk
-- 👀 I’m interested in Laravel, NodeJS, DataScience
+- 👀 I’m interested in Web Dev, Web 3 & DataScience
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Sned me a message if you want to colaborate.

 <!---
 Bobata-constantlyafk/Bobata-constantlyafk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.